hgreyesa/c-socket-example-with-docker/README.md

 # c-socket-example-with-docker
-Contains a client type socket and server type sockets writed in c language with the dockerfile required to produce the docker image and te command required to make a test
+Contains a client type socket and server type sockets in c language with the dockerfile required to produce the docker image and te command required to make a test

 ## About this repository